top of page

 If we can demonstrate the safety and efficacy of LSTA-1, we may subsequently apply this rationale to numerous other cancers and associated treatment regimes.
 The aim will be to improve penetration and efficacy of current treatment regimes in a wide range of cancers, hopefully resulting in improvement in survival outcomes for patients in WA and ultimately, worldwide going forward.

-AI WEARABLE TECHNOLOGY - phase one
+AI WEARABLE TECHNOLOGY -

 Project Overview